ArduPilot/ardupilot/README_waf.txt

 using git to clean the files also work fine.

+There's also a make wrapper called "Makefile.waf".
+You can use `make -f Makefile.waf help` for instructions on how to use it.

 TODO: Add explanation on how the build system is organized once we settle down.